 - plexing (mirroring) volumes for a more reliable disk

-and other applications access the volumes rather than the partitions.
-Each volume
+access the volumes rather than the partitions.
+Each volume can be

-can be used as a single ﬁlesystem or as a raw partition.
-A logical volume might
+used as a single ﬁlesystem or as a raw partition.
+A logical volume

 The volume manager stores all conﬁguration data in the disk’s labels.
 These labels are stored on each disk and will be replicated so that a logical volume can be assembled even if some pieces are missing.
 There is a negligible performance penalty for using XLV when compared to accessing the disk directly; although plexing (mirroring data) will mildly degrade write performance.

 From http://linux.msede.com/lvm/ by Heinz Mauelshagen.
 Above URL contains good presentations and more documentation on LVM.
 This is based originally on the OSF LVM.

 The Logical Volume Manager adds an additional layer between the physical devices and the block I/O interface in the kernel to allow a logical view on storage.
 Unlike current partition schemes where disks are divided into ﬁxed-sized continuous partitions, LVM allows the user to consider disks, also known as physical volumes (PV), as a pool (or volume) of data storage, consisting of equal-sized extents.